vchrombie/lincc/README.md

 lincc is a tool designed to automate the verification and correction of software license configurations across projects.

+It checks if the licenses applied to project components, such as documentation and code, are properly aligned with the chosen project license.

 ## Installation

 ```bash